Kenneth Chenault: Career

+American Express

-Chenault joined American Express in 1981, working in its Strategic Planning Group.
+Chenault worked 37 years at American Express, a financial services corporation and bank holding company.
+He joined the company in 1981, working in its Strategic Planning Group.
 He became president and chief operating officer in 1997.
 He became CEO of American Express in 2001.

-Chenault has served on several boards throughout his career.
-Beginning in 2007, he served on the Executive Committee of the Business Roundtable and a member of the Council on Foreign Relations.
-Chenault served as a member of the Executive Committee of The Business Council in 2011 and 2012.

-In 1995, Ebony listed him as one of 50 "living pioneers" in the African-American community.
-Chenault was inducted into the Junior Achievement U.S. Business Hall of Fame in 2002.
-In 2008, he gave the commencement address at Howard University.

-In May 2010, he gave the commencement speech at Wake Forest University and Northeastern University.

 As CEO of American Express in 2007 and 2008, Chenault earned a total compensation of $50,126,585 and $42,752,461 respectively.
 In 2009, he earned a total compensation of $16,617,639, which included a base salary of $1,201,923, a cash bonus of $10,450,000, an option grant of $3,985,637, and other compensation worth $980,079.
 In 2016, Chenault earned a total compensation of $22 million.

+On November 15, 2010, Old North Foundation recognized Chenault with its Third Lantern Award for individual commitment and dedication to public service.
+The Foundation honored Chenault and American Express for their significant contributions to the preservation efforts of many significant monuments and landmark structures, including the steeple of the Old North Church.

 On October 18, 2017, he announced that he would retire as its chairman and chief executive on February 1, 2018.
 He was succeeded by Stephen J. Squeri.

-In December 2018, it was announced that Chenault would step down from his board roles at IBM and Procter & Gamble on February 13, 2019.
+General Catalyst

-In January 2018, Chenault announced he would become chairman and managing director of General Catalyst Partners and joined the board of directors of Airbnb.
-Chenault has served on the board of directors of Facebook since February 2018.
-In March 2020 it was announced that Chenault was stepping down from the Facebook board and joining the board of Berkshire Hathaway, replacing Bill Gates.
+In January 2018, Chenault announced he would become chairman and managing director of General Catalyst Partners.

-Civic activities

-On November 15, 2010, Old North Foundation recognized Chenault with its Third Lantern Award for individual commitment and dedication to public service.
-The Foundation honored Chenault and American Express for their significant contributions to the preservation efforts of many significant monuments and landmark structures, including the steeple of the Old North Church.
+Board affiliations

+Chenault has sat on several boards throughout his career.
+Beginning in 2007, he was on the executive committee of the Business Roundtable and a member of the Council on Foreign Relations.

+In 2011 and 2012, Chenault was a member of the executive committee of The Business Council.